- What Is It?

 What is the treatment for a vitamin D deficiency?

 The amount of vitamin D that is needed to correct a deficiency will depend on the severity of the deficiency and your individual medical conditions.
 The time of year will also impact your needs.
-For example, if you are on the low end of adequate blood levels and heading in to the winter months you would need a bit more than if you were heading in to the summer months if you spend time out in the sun.
+For example, if you are on the low end of adequate blood levels and heading into the winter months you would need a bit more than if you were heading into the summer months if you spend time out in the sun.
 The goal for everyone is to get your stores to a safe level and prevent them from dropping with a maintenance plan.

 What you take is as important as how you take it.
 Vitamin D supplements should be taken with a meal that contains fat.
 Studies have shown that when taken on an empty stomach versus with a meal containing fat, there was an average of 32% more vitamin D absorption in the fat-containing meal.
 This ranged from 11%-52%.
 Even an 11% reduction is significant and can impact your vitamin level.
 A recent study instructed people to take their supplement with their largest meal (typically the one with the most fat), and in three months, their blood levels went up an average of 56.7%.

-There are supplements that can be taken on a daily, weekly, or monthly basis.
+Some supplements can be taken on a daily, weekly, or monthly basis.
 It's a matter of preference and, most importantly, which one you will be more likely to take.
 When you are deficient, it is recommended to have your blood tested after two to three months of taking the supplement to be sure that your levels are going up.
 Work with your doctors to find the optimal plan for you.

 The task force for the Endocrine Society makes the following recommendations: